Layr-Labs/eigenlayer-docs/docs/eigenlayer/security/multisig-governance.md

 - Rob Pellecchia - Figment Capital

 Finally, there is an _Executor Multisig_ which only has the (automated) role of executing functionality passed to it by either the Operations or Community Multisig.

+The contract addresses for the Operations, Pauser, Community and Executor Multisig are available at the [Deployed Contracts page](../deployed-contracts/deployed-contracts.md).

 On a technical level, the governance architecture looks like the following: